Ageing PhD - 2020 Entry

 Part time 4 Year(s)

-This part-time and flexible PhD is led by the research-active academics based in our Division of Health Research, producing high-quality research with national and international impact on health and well-being policy.
+This part-time and flexible PhD is led by the research-active academics based in our Division of Health Research.
+Our academics produce high-quality research with national and international impact on health and well-being policy.
 The PhD in Ageing is your chance to work with our academics on the production of a 35,000-word thesis in your area of interest and professional practice that makes an original contribution to knowledge development within the discipline.

 The programme will help you to gain deeper and critical insights into population ageing and sparks thinking into how to provide better health and care systems to support older people and their families.
 A personal academic tutor and two thesis supervisors will provide you with support for each step of your PhD, from your first taught module to your own research project.